Model non-Hermitian topological operators without skin effect: A general principle of construction: Discussion outlook

-Simplicity of our construction for the NH topological operators should make them realizable on multiple platforms, as $H_{\rm NH}(\vec{k})$ involves only NN hopping amplitudes and on-site staggered potential [Eq.~\eqref{eq:NHGeneral}].
+Simplicity of our construction for the NH topological operators should make them realizable on multiple platforms, as $H_{\rm NH}(\vec{k},\alpha)$ involves only NN hopping amplitudes and an on-site staggered potential [Eq.~\eqref{eq:NHGeneral}], as also the case in the corresponding Hermitian systems.
+Namely, the anti-Hermitian term in our construction of $H_{\rm NH}(\vec{k},\alpha)$ produces hopping imbalance between the NN sites in opposite directions (yielding non-Hermiticity).
 For example, electronic designer materials~\cite{ManoharanNat2012, ManoharanReview2013, GomesNatCom2017, MoraisSmithNatPh2019, MoraisSmithNatMat2019} and optical lattices constitute a promising quantum platform where these operators and the resulting NH topological phases can be realized.
-In the former system, a hopping imbalance (yielding non-Hermiticity) can be engineered by placing electronic valves along the NN bonds, permitting unidirectional electronic hopping, however, set at different operational voltages in the opposite directions.
-On optical lattices, it can be achieved with different laser intensities in the opposite directions along the NN bonds, as recently has been demonstrated on one-dimensional chains~\cite{QianLiang2022}.
-Topological modes in these setups can be detected by the standard scanning tunneling spectroscopy since the proposed NH topological phases are always devoid of the NH skin effect.
+On optical lattices the desired hopping imbalance between NN sites can be engineered by creating two copies of a $d$-dimensional hypercubic lattice, occupied by neutral atoms living in the ground and first excited states, and coupled via running waves, such that the latter ones undergo rapid loss.
+When the wavelength of the running wave is equal to the lattice spacing, a NH topological operator on optical lattice with NN hopping imbalance can be realized.
+This proposal generalizes the one for one-dimensional NH chain with left-right hopping imbalance~\cite{Gong2018}.
+Although challenging, a similar engineering can in principle be executed on designer electronic materials.
+Topological modes in these setups can be detected by the standard scanning tunneling spectroscopy since the proposed NH topological phases are always devoid of the NH skin effect and the BBC manifests solely in terms of the left or right eigenvectors of zero-energy modes.